appotry/dashy/README.md

 ## Documentation 📘
 > For full docs, see: **[Documentation Contents](./docs/readme.md)**
 #### Running Dashy
-- 🚀 [Deployment](/docs/deployment.md) - Getting Dashy up and running
+- 🚀 [Deployment](/docs/Deployment.md) - Getting Dashy up and running
-- 🔧 [Configuring](/docs/configuring.md) - Complete list of all available options in the config file
+- 🔧 [Configuring](/docs/Configuring.md) - Complete list of all available options in the config file
-- 💻 [Management](/docs/management.md) - Managing your app, updating, security, web server configuration, etc
+- 💻 [Management](/docs/Management.md) - Managing your app, updating, security, web server configuration, etc
-- 🚒 [Troubleshooting](/docs/troubleshooting.md) - Common errors and problems, and how to fix them
+- 🚒 [Troubleshooting](/docs/Troubleshooting.md) - Common errors and problems, and how to fix them

 #### Development and Contributing
 - 🧱 [Developing](/docs/developing.md) - Running Dashy development server locally, and general workflow
-- 🛎️ [Development Guides](/docs/development-guides.md) - Common development tasks, to help new contributors
+- 🛎️ [Development Guides](/docs/Development-Guides.md) - Common development tasks, to help new contributors
-- 💖 [Contributing](/docs/contributing.md) - How to contribute to Dashy
+- 💖 [Contributing](/docs/Contributing.md) - How to contribute to Dashy
-- 🌟 [Showcase](/docs/showcase.md) - See how others are using Dashy, and share your dashboard
+- 🌟 [Dashy-Showcase-](/docs/Dashy-Showcase-.md) - See how others are using Dashy, and share your dashboard
-- 🏆 [Credits](/docs/credits.md) - Shout out to the amazing people who have contributed so far
+- 🏆 [Credits](/docs/Credits.md) - Shout out to the amazing people who have contributed so far

 #### Feature Docs
-- 🛡️ [Authentication](/docs/authentication.md) - Guide to setting up authentication to protect your dashboard
+- 🛡️ [Authentication](/docs/Authentication.md) - Guide to setting up Authentication to protect your dashboard
 - 💾 [Backup & Restore](/docs/backup-restore.md) - Guide to Dashy's cloud sync feature
-- 🚦 [Status Indicators](/docs/status-indicators.md) - Using Dashy to monitor uptime and status of your apps
+- 🚦 [Status Indicators](/docs/Status-Indicators.md) - Using Dashy to monitor uptime and status of your apps
 - 🧸 [Icons](/docs/icons.md) - Outline of all available icon types for sections and items
-- 🌐 [Language Switching](/docs/multi-language-support.md) - How to change language, add a language, or update text
+- 🌐 [Language Switching](/docs/Internationalization.md) - How to change language, add a language, or update text
 - 🎨 [Theming](/docs/theming.md) - Complete guide to applying, writing and modifying themes and styles

 #### Misc
-- [🔐 Privacy & Security](/docs/privacy.md) - List of requests, potential issues, and security resources
+- [🔐 Privacy--Security & Security](/docs/Privacy--Security.md) - List of requests, potential issues, and security resources
 - [📄 License](/LICENSE) - Copy of the MIT License
 - [⚖️ Legal](/.github/LEGAL.md) - Licenses of direct dependencies
 - [📏 Code of Conduct](/.github/CODE_OF_CONDUCT.md) - Contributor Covenant Code of Conduct